lildude/gonefora.run/_posts/2016-06-29-week-in-review-20-26-jun-16.md

 By the time I got back to my hotel, I was soaked through in sweat.
 My shirt and shorts were dripping with sweat.
 I happened to weigh myself the night before and came in at 73.8kg.
 After my run I was down to 69.9kg.
 I know all of this weight loss can't be attributed to sweat but I'm pretty certain most of it was.

 All in, a great week in Singapore without as much running as I'd planned.
-If you ever get the chance to go to Singapore, don't miss it, and take your Luna sandals :wink:.
+If you ever get the chance to go to Singapore, don't miss it, and take your Luna sandals 😉.